Geeta Rao Gupta: Career

-Ambassador at-large for global women's health issues
+Ambassador at-large for global women's issues

-On November 12, 2021, President Joe Biden nominated Gupta to be the U.S Ambassador at large for Global Women's issues.
+On November 12, 2021, President Joe Biden nominated Gupta to be the United States Ambassador-at-Large for Global Women's Issues.
 The United States Senate did not act on the nomination for the remainder of the year and was returned to President Biden on January 3, 2022.

 President Biden renominated Gupta the next day.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on June 16, 2022.
-The committee deadlocked on her nomination on July 19, 2022 in a party-line vote; the entire Senate must move to discharge the nomination so it can proceed.
+The committee deadlocked on her nomination on July 19, 2022 by a party-line vote; and her nomination was returned to the President by the end of the 117th Congress.

+Gupta was renominated by President Biden in the 118th Congress, and her nomination was advanced by the United States Senate Committee on Foreign Relations on March 8, 2023.
+On May 4, 2022, the Senate invoked cloture on Gupta’s nomination by a 50–44 vote.
+On May 10, 2023, her nomination was confirmed by a 51–47 vote.
+She began service on May 18, 2023.